valdeezzee/AmesRoom/README.md

 The Ebbinghaus illusion demonstrates how the perception relies upon context and comparison.
 The perceived size of an object is altered by the relative sizes of other, nerby objects.
 Even though the two center circles are of the same size, they seem to be of different sizes due to their surrounding area (context).

 This illustrates that size and distance of objects are also determined in relation to each other.
 Visual cues (for instance, far-away objects appearing smaller and near objects appearing larger) develop in the early years of life and are vital in our perception.
 Convergence upon a single point is another visual cue that provides information about distance.
 As objects move farther away into the distance, they converge into a single point.
-Optical illusions, such as the Ames Room, show how our perception of size is altered by the relative sizes of other objects around us, as two perfectly equal figures have seemingly significant different sizes due to their differenet distances, which is camouflaged by the illusion.
+Optical illusions, such as the Ames Room, show how our perception of size and depth is altered by the relative sizes of other objects around us, as two perfectly equal figures have seemingly significant different sizes due to their differenet distances, which is camouflaged by the illusion.

 As LaValle (2016) describes, VR itself can be considered as a grand optical illusion.

-((What experiment did we set up, what do we want to measure, how do we measure it, how do we document it??))

-As a baseline we established the Ames Room DRI in a Virtual Reality Environment.
+As a baseline for our experimetns, we established the Ames Room as a DRI in a Virtual Reality Environment.
 The following Soft- and Hardware was used:

     - XXXXX...
 VIVE, Version